ironbee/ironbee/clipp/clipp.md

 - `view.[ch]pp`
 - `connection_modifiers.[ch]pp`

-Appendix 1: Protobuf to/from JSON
+Appendix 1: Protobuf to/from JSON/Ruby Hash
 ---------------------------------

 CLIPP comes with two scripts to convert between protobuf and a JSON based